 Fig. 11.
 Ping test – Duration

-Average latency was on a very good level for all three operators below 30 milliseconds, which is a value typical for 4G networks.
-Vip mobile had the best results, while Telekom Srbija and Telenor were further behind.
+Average latency was on a very good level for all three operators, below 30 ms, which is a value typical for 4G networks.
+Telekom Srbija had the best results.